adrianmarino/datitos/README.md

 * **MariaDB** / **MySQL**
 * **Apache Airflow**: See [airflow-systemd](https://github.com/adrianmarino/airflow-systemd) to install Apache Airflow as systemd daemon.
 * **Optuna Dashboard**: See [optuna-dashboard-systemd](https://github.com/adrianmarino/optuna-dashboard-systemd) to install Optuna Dashbord as systemd daemon.

-## TP2

-[T.P.
-N°2 - Aprendizaje Profundo 2021 by Datitos](https://www.kaggle.com/c/tp-n2-aprendizaje-profundo-2021-by-datitos-v2): Can you predict what position a soccer player plays based on the stats that the FIFA 19 game keeps on him?

 ### Notebooks